LohYangXian/OrderbookProject/docs/design_v0.md

 ## Overview

 This project aims to build and benchmark a minimal, high-performance order book engine that parses and processes **generic JSON orders**.
-The workflow involves maintaining a local order book, injecting synthetic or client-provided orders, matching trades, and measuring engine performance under controlled conditions.
+The workflow involves maintaining a local limit order book, injecting synthetic or client-provided orders, matching trades, and measuring engine performance under controlled conditions.

 ---